sherrimitchell/ComicGameBackend/README.md

 Params:
   * none
-* Returns scoreboard in json
+* Returns array of comics from all users.

 Response:
   Status Code: 201 if successful, 422 if unsuccessful